 Evergreens can add much-needed colour to your garden during the winter, so take good care of them.
 If it has been dry during the fall, give them some extra water and even provide some deep, soaking waterings.

 Protect Bark and Bushes

-If housing loan comparison you have small, fragile bushes in your garden, protect them from winter winds and snow drifts by wrapping them in burlap.
-If you don’t want to wrap the plant itself in burlap, you can drive some stakes into the ground, use burlap to create a shield that surrounds each plant completely and then fill the gap with straw to insulate the plant.
+If you have small, fragile bushes in your garden, protect them from winter winds and snow drifts by wrapping them in burlap.
+If you don’t want to wrap the plant itself in burlap, you can drive some stakes into the ground, use burlap to create a shield that instant cash loans online no credit check surrounds each plant completely and then fill the gap with straw to insulate the plant.